 We were not very skilled in the cultural art of negotiating in the marketplace.
 Maybe we spent a little more than we should have, but it’s okay.
 That is a skill we’ll develop when we return.
 There’s probably an online class we can take.

-When making a purchase by either method, make it a game.
+When making a purchase by either method, make it a sweet game.

-Shopping should be a delightful social activity, and haggling while sharing a cup of hot tea is a courtesy you should never refuse.
+- Shopping should be a delightful social activity, and haggling over a cup of hot tea is a courtesy you should never refused.

-Don’t be arrogant by accepting the first price mentioned.
-Slow down, ya move too fast.
-Ya gotta make the mornin’ last.
+- Don’t let your arrogance show by accepting the first price mentioned.
+Slow down ya move too fast, Ya gotta make the morning last.

-Make your first offer below the price you wish to pay.
-In this way, you give yourself some wiggle-room.
-Eventually, you’ll come to terms.
+- Make your first offer below the price you wish to pay.
+In this way you will leave yourself some wiggle-room.
+Eventually you’ll come to terms.

-Don’t make your offer too low, or your new friend may be insulted.
+- Don’t go too low with y0ur offer or your new friend may be insulted.

-Shopping in Jordan can be a fun experience.
-Like anywhere else in the world, you’ll find some good bargains and some not-so-good but all-in-all, like us, you’ll be glad you went shopping.
+Shopping in Jordan can be a delightful experience.
+Like anywhere else in the world, you’ll find some good bargains and some not so good but all-in-all, like us, you’ll be glad you went.